Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: System Model and Offloading Problem Formulation

-- \textit{Smart contracts: }The smart contracts define all operations allowed in the access control system.
+As shown in Fig.~\ref{Fig:AccessControl}, the access control scheme consists of four main components: MECCO manager, admin, smart contracts and miners. \begin{itemize} \item \textit{MECCO Manager:} The MECCO manager plays a significant role in our access control framework.
+It is responsible to monitor all offloading events on the blockchain network, including offloading requests and access authentication for MDs.
+The management capability of MECCO manager is enabled by smart contracts through strict user policies. \item \textit{Admin: }It is used to manage transactions and operations on cloud by the means of adding, changing or revoking access permissions.
+Admin is responsible to deploy smart contracts and the only entity with the ability to update or modify policies in smart contracts. \item \textit{Smart Contracts: }The smart contracts define all operations allowed in the access control system.
 MDs can interact with smart contracts by the contract address and Application Binary Interface (ABI).
 Smart contracts can identify, validate request and grant access permissions for MDs by triggering transactions or messages.
 The smart contract and its operations are accessible to all blockchain entities.
-It is considered as core software in our access control scheme.

-\textit{Miners: } The miners are responsible to validate the data blocks consisting of transactions of MDs.
-All validated blocks will be appended to the blockchain by a process called consensus mechanism under the management of a network of miners.
+It is considered as core software in our access control scheme. \item \textit{Miners: }We employ a group of virtual machines on the cloud as miners that perform mining tasks to validate the data blocks consisting of transactions of MDs via a consensus mechanism such as Proof-of-Work (PoW) \cite{30}.
+Here, the fastest miner which solves the computational puzzle is rewarded for its mining contribution, and it also verifies the data block that is then sent along with the signature to other miners for validation.
+If all miners achieve a consensus, the validated block is then appended into the blockchain in a chronological order.